Cognitive assessment and intervention, awareness deficits after brain injury, driving and community mobility

 1984: BS in occupational therapy, Washington University School of Medicine in St. Louis, Program in Occupational Therapy

-1981: Bachelor's degree in social work, University of Missouri-Columbia
+1981: Bachelor in Social Work, University of Missouri-Columbia

 Dr. Barco is specialty certified by American Occupational Therapy Association (AOTA) in driving and community mobility.
 She is the driving and community mobility representative for the Board and Specialty Certification Committee for AOTA.
 Dr. Barco has performed driving assessments and interventions for more than 15 years and has been instrumental in the development of driving programs in rehabilitation facilities associated with major medical centers, including the development of DRIVING Connections at The Rehabilitation Institute of St. Louis (TRISL).